nizwar/ndialog/README.md

-# NDialog 3.x
+# NDialog 4.x
 [![Fork](https://img.shields.io/github/forks/nizwar/ndialog?style=social)](https://github.com/nizwar/ndialog/fork)&nbsp; [![Star](https://img.shields.io/github/stars/nizwar/ndialog?style=social)](https://github.com/nizwar/ndialog/star)&nbsp; [![Watches](https://img.shields.io/github/watchers/nizwar/ndialog?style=social)](https://github.com/nizwar/ndialog/)&nbsp; [![Get the library](https://img.shields.io/badge/Get%20library-pub-blue)](https://pub.dev/packages/ndialog)&nbsp; [![Example](https://img.shields.io/badge/Example-Ex-success)](https://pub.dev/packages/ndialog#-example-tab-)

-Custom dialog with blur background, popup animation and progressDialog with native style.
+Custom native dialog style with blur background, popup animation and ProgressDialog.

-Not only helps you display dialog with a blurred background, NDialog is here to help you do many things. for example, with NDialog you can display `ProgressDialog` to the user once until it meets the end of `Future`!
+Not only helps you display dialog with a blurred background, NDialog is here to help you do a lot of things. for example, with NDialog you can display `ProgressDialog` to user once until it meets the end of `Future`!

-First of all, let's leave the old style with showDialog(blablabla), with NDialog i provide dialog extensions, you just simply call `.show(context)` at the end of your dialog and let the magic work!
+First of all, let's leave the old style with `showDialog(blablabla)`, with NDialog i provide dialog extensions, you can simply call `.show(context)` at the end all of your dialog and let the magic work!

-There are 2 types of dialogs in here, they are Dialog (popup dialog) and Progress Dialog.
+There are 2 types of dialogs, they are Dialog (popup dialog) and ProgressDialog.

 ## Dialog
 In Dialog, there are 3 types, they are `NDialog`, `NAlertDialog`, `ZoomDialog`.

 ### NDialog
 Is a raw dialog where you can view them right away without anything else

 ``` dart
   await NDialog(
     dialogStyle: DialogStyle(titleDivider: true),